Otriggad/mandelpool/README.md

 # Mandelpool
+Mandelpool - visualization and parallelized calculation of the mandelbrot set by implementing a threadpool

 **COURSE**

-Process Oriented Programming (1DT049) Spring 2014
+Course project in Multicore and Process Oriented Programming (1DT049) Spring 2014
 Department of Information Technology
 Uppsala university

-**GROUP**

-20

-**PROJECT NAME**

-Mandelpool

-**PROJECT DESCRIPTION**

-The purpose of this project is to create a thread pool which then will be used to calculate and  visualize the Mandelbrot set.

 **MAY THE SOURCE BE WITH YOU**